Martin Scherber: Metamorphosis-Symphonies

 The composer of Metamorphosis-Symphonies, 1951–55.

 There he created the Symphony No.1 in D minor (written in 1938).
-Years of experience as a soldier (1940-46 military service: anti-aircraft-artillery on railway, music corps, medical service, prison camp 'Munsterlager') in World War II stirred him for a long time.
-So one can see the 2.
-Symphony in F minor (1951–1952), and the 3.
-Symphony in B minor (1952–1955), which followed this directly, as a more important continuation of his musical path which began with the D minor Symphony.
+Years of experience as a soldier and prisoner of war (1940-46) in World War II affected him for a long time.
+Thus one may regard his 2nd Symphony in F minor (1951–1952), and 3rd Symphony in B minor (1952–1955), as a more weighty continuation of his musical path which began with the D minor Symphony.
 The composer called them 'Metamorphosis-Symphonies'.
-These symphonies are his main work.
+These symphonies are his most important compositions.

-He also composed instrumental music, works for the choir, songs and pieces for the piano.
-To this belonged the "ABC", a piano cycle in which he attempts to catch the mood of German sounds of speech.
+Scherber also composed instrumental music, choral works, songs and pieces for piano.
+Amongst these belong his "ABC" pieces, a piano cycle in which he attempts to catch the mood of German sounds of speech.